 The benefits that attract users to laptops can also be negatives in that they are easy for anyone to misplace or even steal.
-This is just added security that the tablet will not go far, and can be found in the future.
+Using a tracking app for added security that the tablet will not get lost or taken and can be found in the future.

-Some seniors with no experience using technology may be overwhelmed with a screen full of application icons.
-Find ones that you both agree will be appreciated at first, and go from there.
-As they get more experienced with it, you may find that they have screen upon screen of their favorite games, book reader apps, and more.
+Some seniors with no experience using technology may be overwhelmed with a screen full of app icons.
+Find ones that they want to start with, and go from there.
+As they get more experienced with the technology, you may find that they have screen upon screen of their favorite games, book reader apps, and more.

-7. Go over any tablet or computer lingo that they may be confused about as some words are common knowledge for people that use a computer every day.
+7. Go over any tablet or computer lingo that they may be unfamiliar with

-The tech terms cookies and URL might seem like a foreign language to seniors new to technology.
+The tech terms like “cookies” and “URL” might seem like a foreign language to seniors new to technology.
 It’s easy to assume that they know what you know, but this is not the case.
 Be sure that you are not losing them with the tech talk.

 This may cut down on unexpected bank account or credit card charges.
-Show your elder how they are able to password protect purchases to prevent them from making any unwanted purchases.
+Show your favorite senior how they are able to password protect transactions to prevent them from making any unwanted purchases.